divyanshu575/pursify/wwwroot/README.txt

 - Added search functionality to the website, added <form> tags in Views/Purses/Index.cshtml and modified Controllers/PursesController.cs.

-- Added a search by genre option, by adding the class  PurseTypeViewModel to models, updated the index view Views/Purses/Index.cshtml.
+- Added a search by genre option, by adding the class  PurseTypeV iewModel to models, updated the index view Views/Purses/Index.cshtml.

 - Added new field "Material" to the model.
 Updated the view templates (Create.cshtml, Delete.cshtml, Details.cshtml, Edit.cshtml, Index.cshtml).